CAVEconnectome/CAVEclient/docs/guide/intro.rst

 Assumptions
 ~~~~~~~~~~~

-the code is setup to work flexibly with any deployment of these services, but you need to specify the server_address if that address is not
+The code is setup to work flexibly with any deployment of these services, but you need to specify the server_address if that address is not
-https://www.dynamicannotationframework.com/ for each client when initializing it.  similarly, the clients can query the info service for metadata
+https://globalv1.daf-apis.com/ for each client when initializing it.
-to simplify the interaction with a datastack, but you have to specify a datastack name.
+Similarly, the clients can query the info service for metadata to simplify the interaction with a datastack, but you have to specify a datastack name.